diveshagarwal213/django_react_chat_app/Readme.md

      - **Redis Insight**:
        - If using the Redis stack with Redis Insight, access it at `http://localhost:8001` for a graphical interface to manage and monitor Redis.

+## API Documentation

+- **Swagger API Docs**:
+  - The application provides comprehensive API documentation using Swagger.
+  - You can access the Swagger UI at `http://localhost:5000/swagger/`.
+  - This interface allows you to explore and test the various API endpoints provided by the application.
+  - The documentation is automatically generated based on the Django REST framework views and serializers, ensuring it is always up-to-date with the latest API changes.
+  - Developers can use the Swagger UI to understand the available endpoints, required parameters, request/response formats, and authentication methods.

 ## Automated Admin and Dummy User Setup

 - **Admin User Creation**: